vaginessa/dns-wiki/FAQ.md

 Frequently Asked Questions (FAQ)
 ========

-This FAQ is designed to answer the most common questions, please take your time to read it before you ask anything.
+:warning This FAQ is designed to answer the most common questions, please take your :watch: to read it before you ask anything. :warning

-:warning: We are not responsible for external content! :warning:

 Index
 -----